LauraBroom/cloud-engineering-projects/azure/identity/create-user-entra-id.md

 # Provisioning a User in Microsoft Entra ID

-Configured a new user account in Microsoft Entra ID with custom identity attributes (UPN, department, job title, usage location), as part of building out core identity management skills in Azure.
+Configured a new user account in Microsoft Entra ID with custom identity attributes, including UPN, department, job title, and usage location.

 ## Details
 | Field | Value |